open-telemetry/opentelemetry-python/rationale.md

 ## Core components

 Core components refer to the set of components which are required as per the spec.
-This includes API, SDK, and exporters which are required by the specification.
-These exporters are OTLP, Jaeger, Zipkin, Console and InMemory.
+This includes API, SDK, propagators (B3 and Jaeger) and exporters which are required by the specification.
+These exporters are OTLP, Jaeger and Zipkin.

 ## Mature or stable Signals